From blizzards to torrential rain, extreme weather dominates across the U.S.

 Governors in Arkansas, Colorado, New York and Louisiana have already issued states of emergencies in light of the severe weather.

-As of Saturday evening, some 450,000 customers were without power across several states, according to PowerOutage.us.
-The biggest share of outages was in Oregon and Michigan.
-But large swaths of Wisconsin, Pennsylvania and Vermont were also without electricity.
+As of Sunday morning, some 300,000 customers were without power across several states, according to PowerOutage.us.
+The biggest share of outages — more than half — was in Oregon.
+But large swaths of Michigan and Wisconsin were also without electricity.

-Meanwhile, more than 1,300 U.S. departing and incoming flights were canceled as of Saturday evening, FlightAware.com reported.
+Meanwhile, more than 2,400 U.S. departing and incoming flights were canceled on Saturday, FlightAware.com reported, and nearly 1,300 others had been canceled on Sunday.

 A snowstorm in Iowa has also impacted Republican presidential candidates ahead of Monday's caucuses.